 Lemon is everything.
 If you have been reading my blog for a while, then you may have noticed that I drink 32 ounces of warm water with the fresh juice from 1/2 of a lemon every day, before anything else.
 I cannot skip this step!
 It makes me feel normal and wakes up my digestive system.
 Lemon has amazing cleansing properties and provides a burst of Vitamin C while supporting the detoxification process.
 Adding lemon juice to your soup will help to keep your immune system strong while bringing lightness and flavor.

 This is a spice that I’ve grown to love due to its skin-loving properties (aids in a healthy glow), antiseptic, anti bacterial and anti inflammatory wonders.
-It comes from a root similar to ginger, is high in antioxidants and adds a beautiful bright golden color to any dish.
+It comes from a root similar to ginger, is high in antioxidants and adds a beautiful bright golden color to any dish (again fresh turmeric is best, but ground turmeric is okay too)

 So wonderful in this cleansing soup!
-It’s important to purchase saigon cinnamon, which I easily found at our local grocery store.
 Not all cinnamon is the same, which I recently found out.
 Saigon cinnamon (vs. regular cinnamon) has a distinct flavor, boldly delicious scent and aids in balancing blood sugar levels while stimulating digestion.
-Add extra cinnamon to your smoothie, oatmeal, granola, baked goods and even soup.
+It’s also a natural sweetener – add saigon cinnamon to your smoothie, oatmeal, granola, coffee, baked goods and even soup.

 I add the tiniest bit of cayenne to many dishes.
-While it’s optional, I really love the dose of flavor from cayenne because I don’t have to add as much salt when there is enough spiciness.
-Not a ton of spiciness, just enough for flavor.
-Cayenne is known to rev up your metabolism and helps with congestion.
+While it’s optional, I really love the dose of heat and flavor from cayenne because I don’t have to add as much salt when there is enough spiciness.
+Not a ton of spiciness, just enough for noticeable flavor.
+Cayenne pepper is known to rev up your metabolism and helps with congestion.
 Goodbye stuffy nose!

-Since this Cleansing Detox Soup doesn’t have noodles, beans or legumes of any sort, it’s easily digestible for everyone due to the soft vegetables, but if you want to add extra plant protein like tofu, lentils, chickpeas or noodles, feel free.
+Since this Cleansing Detox Soup doesn’t have rice, noodles, beans or legumes of any sort, it’s easily digestible for everyone due to the soft vegetables, but if you want to add extra plant protein like tofu, lentils, chickpeas, wild rice or noodles, feel free.
 You will adore this cure-all soup!
 I keep coming back to it because it makes me feel warm, wholesome and healthy.

 - 1/4 cup water (or vegetable broth)